juanpc2018/Asus-XG-C100F-SFP-Network-Adapter/README.md

 That AQC IC is on Fire, the Red color is Not a coincidence. </br>

 Heatsink distance is Fixed, has round standoffs, does Not have springs like other heatsinks. </br>
+but if the spring are Not strong enough, thermal transfer efficieny also lowers. </br>

-The reason is because Heatsink is Extruded aluminum, for easy manufacture... </br>
+Asus XG Heatsink is Extruded aluminum, for easy manufacture... </br>
 is over all the PCB, exept the SFP+ cage, "U" </br>
-at teh factory its a very long bar cut like 3.5"x2.0"bread slices for each card. </br>
+at the factory its a very long bar cut like 3.5"x2.0"bread slices for each card. </br>
 Bracket is 0.725" but Heastsink is a few milimeters shorter = could be taller / bigger = </br>
-there is room for improvement. </br>
+there is room for improvement, but has a "safe margin". </br>

 PCB has 2 coils taller vs. the AQC10x IC, capacitors & other IC's </br>

-For Proper thermal transfer, Heatsink needs to make direct contact with thermal paste </br>
+For Proper thermal transfer, Heatsink needs to make direct contact to the IC with thermal paste </br>
 but Heatsink cannot be lowered without causing a short, </br>
 unless its drilled in those exact places to make room for the coils & other componets. </br>